 Improved education in safer schools.

 Building capacity leading to strengthened resiliency is a calculated, consistent, deliberate, laborious and an ongoing process bringing great benefits to the local community reaching to those governing the county.
 Investing into local communities’ resiliency allows the government to put greater emphasis on social equity, inclusion and addresses actions needed in underserved or neglected populations, which are typically living in disaster prone areas.
-It truly is move cost effective to prepare a community for hazardous events than to pay for the injuries, death and damages following a disaster.
+It truly is more cost effective to prepare a community for hazardous events than to pay for the injuries, death and damages following a disaster.

 1.2 Hazards and Impacts